An Inspiring Story...

 Wollongong, 1980: Denied jobs at the steelworks - the city's main employer - working class / migrant women refused to accept discrimination.
 They began a campaign for the right to work that lasted for fourteen years.
 Their battle against BHP, the country's richest and most powerful company, took them from factory gate to the highest court in the land and changed the rules for women throughout Australia.
 Using rare archival footage and speaking directly to camera, these Women of Steel tell their own stories for the first time on film.

-Find out more about the story, view our image gallery or videos, see how you can support the film, and participate if you were part of the campaign.
+Find out current updates and news, more about the story, view our image gallery or videos, see how you can support the film, and participate if you were part of the campaign.
 Keep in touch via our newsletter (subscribe below), check the upcoming events, and contact us with any ideas.

 I would urge everybody who has the means, please donate to the making of this very important film

 We are now in the 'rough cut' stage of our film and have sent it to some of our filmmaker supporters and mentors for feedback!

 This is an important part of our process in checking that the film is presented in such a way to both make sense and keep you,